- Air powered flooring stapler

 Later you’ll nail each board end into the joist with the decorative cut nails.
 Be sure to stagger butt joints from row to row so they don’t line up across the floor.
 Cut the boards to length with a circular saw but keep in mind that perfect cuts aren’t necessary; the ends at walls will be covered by the baseboard and it’s OK if the butt joints show small gaps.
 If you want to speed up the job, rent a sliding miter saw, especially for the angle cuts around the hearth.

 Face-nail the first row close to the wall with either 8d finish nails (predrill to avoid splitting) or an air powered 15-gauge finish nailer to speed up the work.
 Nail into every joist to keep this row from moving when you tap in the next rows.
 Set the nails 1/8 in. deep.

 Use a power stapler for solid fastening and use a block to tap boards together

 Fit the second board’s groove onto the tongue of the first.
 Tap with a block (flooring scrap) and hammer to drive the boards together.
 For an antique look, create a small gap (1/16 in.) between the boards with a removable shim.

-Nail the floor every 2 ft.
+How to install tongue and groove flooring: Nail the floor every 2 ft.